zhukovka/rich-content/docs/RichContentEditorApi.md

 ## `config`

 The `config` prop allow to customize various aspects of the `RichContentEditor`, such as [toolbars](./ToolbarCustomization.md), [common UI settings](./UiSettings.md), and [plugins](./PluginCustomization.md).

+## `shouldRenderOptimizedImages`

+When true, images will be rendered in high resolution.
+Useful for forcing high resolution rendering for crawlers relevant to SEO.